jrford32/ProtonVPN/README.md

 </p>
 <p>
 Inside your VM, go to the ProtonVPN website and create an account.
 Once your account is created, download the Windows VPN client to the VM.
-Once the VPN is installed, login using the account credentials you craeted previously and you will now be on the dashboard.
+Once the VPN is installed, login using the account credentials you created previously and you will now be on the dashboard.
 </p>
 <br />